What is the Canary Islands Mega Event?

 OPEN TO EVERYONE:

-Litter Entrepreneurs Webinar “From Waste to Worth”
+Litter Entrepreneurs Webinar “From Waste to Value”

 Thursday (29.01.2026): This in-person seminar introduces best practices for becoming ocean entrepreneurs.
 Participants will learn how to transform plastic litter into sustainable businesses through innovative solutions, training, and tools for circular economy ventures.
 The session will be held in Spanish and will also be accessible online via Zoom, with live English subtitles available for online participants.